What is the Patient Design Studio?

 What types of projects do they review?

-Examples of recent projects presented through the Patient Design Studio and Advise Utah include MyChart proxy access, new hospital garage signage, and the consent process during exams.
+Examples of recent projects presented through PDS and Advise Utah include MyChart proxy access, new hospital garage signage, and the consent process during exams.

 Here are a few more examples that incorporate patient feedback received: